lalor/emcli/readme.md

-# A email client in termail
+# A email client in terminal

 ## Introduction